pgmoka/quotes/README.md

+"It is hard to appreciate that when someone is stomping you face they might be showing you their achilles heel" - Unrully by David Mitchel

 "The report of my death was an exaggeration" - Mark Twain

 “Well, I must endure the presence of a few caterpillars if I wish to become acquainted with the butterflies.” - Antoine de Saint-Exupéry, The Little Prince